 Effective April 1, 2018, we entered into an employment agreement with Brent T. Novak which provides that Mr. Novak will be our Executive Vice President and Chief Financial Officer at an annual salary of \$505,000.
 Mr. Novak will also receive annual grants of \$750,000 of restricted stock units ("RSUs").
 The number of shares in each annual grant of RSUs will be determined by the closing price of our common stock on the last trading day prior to the day of each annual grant.
-Forty percent (40%), or \$300,000 of each annual grant of RSUs, will be subject to three year "cliff vesting" (i.e., vesting is based upon performance at the close of the three year performance period), with vesting of each annual grant of RSUs determined by the following performance measures: (i) Total shareholder return as compared to the Russell 2000 Index (weighted 50%); (ii) Net revenue growth as compared to the Company's peer group (weighted 25%), and (iii) EBITDA growth as compared to the Company's peer group (weighted 25%).
+Forty percent (40%), or \$300,000 of each annual grant of RSUs, will be subject to three year "cliff vesting" (i.e., vesting is based upon performance at the close of the three year performance period), with vesting of each annual grant of RSUs determined by the following performance measures: (i) Total shareholder return as compared to the Russell 2000 Index (weighted 50%); (ii) Net revenue growth as compared to the Company's peer group (weighted 25%), and (iii) EBITDA growth as compared to the Company's peer group (weighted 25%), and (iii) EBITDA growth as compared to the Company's peer group (weighted 25%).
 The remaining sixty percent (60%), or \$450,000 of each annual grant of RSUs, will vest in three equal annual installments commencing on the first anniversary of the date of grant and on the second and third anniversaries thereafter.
 The employment agreement also contains provisions relating to benefits, change of control, and an annual performance-based bonus award equal to up to 125% of base salary for the 2018-2020 fiscal years.
-The annual performance bonus shall be determined by the same performance criteria as established by the Compensation Committee of the Board for the applicable fiscal year for the Company's Chairman/CEO and its Chief Operating Officer each year pursuant to their respective employment agreements, and shall be payable in cash and Restricted Stock Units in the same proportions and calculated in the same manner as provided for the Company's Chief Operating Officer under such officer's employment agreement is in effect, then as provided for in the employment agreement with the Company's Chairman/C
+The annual performance bonus shall be determined by the same performance criteria as established by the Compensation Committee of the Board for the applicable fiscal year for the Company's Chairman/CEO and its Chief Operating Officer under such officer's employment agreement, or if no such employment agreement is in effect, then as provided for in the employment agreement with the Company's Chairman/CEO, except that the portion payable in Restricted Stock would be payable to Mr. Novak in RSUs.